-Studio #400 a new project led by artist Leslie Barlow, as a part of Public Functionary’s artistic programming.
+Studio #400 is a new project led by artist Leslie Barlow, as a part of Public Functionary’s artistic programming.
 Studio #400 Collective is a 2,000+ sq foot studio space and artist community located in the Northrup King Building, in the thriving Northeast Minneapolis Arts District.

-Studio #400 is for emerging artists age 30 or under working in Drawing, Painting, Collage/Mixed Media, Photography, Digital Media, Textiles, and Sculpture (we do not have the capability for ceramics or metals at this time).
+Studio #400 is for emerging artists age 30 or under working in Drawing, Painting, Collage/Mixed Media, Photography, Digital Media, Textiles, and Sculpture and Installation (we do not have the capability for ceramics or metals at this time).

 Preference will be given to applicants of color or indigenous backgrounds.
 We understand that emerging artists come in all ages, shapes and backgrounds, however, we are particularly interested in working with the 30 and under age demographic to support and cultivate young artists’ presence and work in the Northrup King Building (we see a need and opportunity for growth in this area).
 We are committed to addressing disparities locally and nationally for young artists and artists of color to have access to work space and career development opportunities.